WhyLIM/LabTD-website/content/authors/Ye'Anqi-Jin/_index.md

     url: 'https://www.scut.edu.cn/new/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.
+bio: I'm passionate about the crossroads of ophthalmology and bioinformatics.
+My focus is on discovering and confirming biomarkers, and using databases to advance diagnosing and treating eye conditions.
+I aim to merge clinical insights with research skills for impactful contributions.

 interests:
-  - xxxxx
+  - Basic and Clinical Translational Research in Ophthalmology
-  - xxxxx
+  - Eye Biomarkers
-  - xxxxx
+  - Databases

 education:
   courses:
-    - course: MCM in Clinical Medicine Candidate?
+    - course: MSc in Clinical Medicine Candidate
       institution: South China University of Technology
       year: Expected 2025
-    - course: BMed in Clinical Medicine?
+    - course: BSs in Clinical Medicine
-      institution: '?'
+      institution: Anhui Medical University
-      year: 2022
+      year: 2020

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons